Genetics in Reproductive Care

 - Prepare patients for expected test scope and limitations (screening does not confirm diagnosis).

-- Coordinate referrals to genetic-counseling for positive carrier findings or complex decision pathways.
+- Coordinate referrals to Genetics In Reproductive Care for positive carrier findings or complex decision pathways.

 - Provide nonjudgmental support for ethically difficult choices related to embryo or prenatal results.